cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

     subgroup G of the curve. {{cofactor-clearing}} describes methods to perform this operation.

-Two top-level functions taking as input a bit string and returning points on the curve are introduced.
-Although these functions have the same interface, the distribution of the points they produce are different.
-The first function is called an injective encoding and its probability distribution of the points can be easily distinguished from a uniform distribution of points on the curve.
-The second function behaves as a random oracle, since its output is indistinguishable from a uniform distribution of the points on the curve.
+We describe two high-level functions that map from bit strings to points on an elliptic curve.
+Although these functions have the same interface, the distributions of the points they produce are different.
+The first function is called an injective encoding; the probability distribution of its output is easily distinguished from a uniform distribution of points on the curve.
+The second function behaves as a random oracle; its output is indistinguishable from a uniform distribution of the points on the curve.

 -   Injective encoding (encode\_to\_curve).
 This function maps bit strings to points